-If configured for an SpCell, this field contains the ID of the DL BWP to be activated upon performing the reconfiguration in which it is received.
-If the field is absent, the RRC reconfiguration does not impose a BWP switch (corresponds to L1 parameter 'active-BWP-DL-Pcell').
+If configured for an SpCell, this field contains the ID of the DL BWP to be activated upon performing the RRC (re-)configuration.
+If the field is absent, the RRC (re-)configuration does not impose a BWP switch (corresponds to L1 parameter 'active-BWP-DL-Pcell').

 If configured for an SCell, this field contains the ID of the downlink bandwidth part to be used upon MAC-activation of an SCell.
 The initial bandwidth part is referred to by BWP-Id = 0.

+Upon reconfigurationWithSync (PCell handover, PSCelladdition/change), the network sets the firstActiveDownlinkBWP-Id and firstActiveUplinkBWP-Id to the same value.